 Step 3: The sperm contributor will travel to Huntington Reproductive Center in Pasadena, CA to complete testing and semen collection.
 Over a 5 day period, the sperm contributor will provide 3 semen samples and one blood sample.
 The semen samples are washed in a two-step process to remove any residual virus.
 Once blood results are cleared, the semen can be used to achieve pregnancy.

-Steps for the carrier (surrogate or intended mother):
+Steps for the carrier (surrogate or intended parent):

 Step 1: The carrier will have a phone consultation with Dr. Dan Bowers to ensure a thorough understanding of the medical process and to have an opportunity to have any questions or concerns addressed.

 Step 2: As an additional precaution, the carrier will be prescribed a medication to further reduce the chances of any viral transmission.
 This is called pre-exposure prophylaxis.
-Studies show that giving the antiretroviral medication Truvada (tenofovir plus emtricitabine) to an HIV-uninfected partner prior to exposure reduces the risk of transmission through unprotected intercourse with an HIV-positive partner by about 70-90%.
-The FDA has approved Truvada for HIV serodiscordant couples (one HIV positive and one HIV negative).
-This medication is safe to give during the first trimester of pregnancy and just one pill a day will be taken for 14 days starting 3 days prior to the embryo transfer and will continue for 14 days.
-Truvada is one of the more frequently prescribed HIV medications during the last ten years and is extremely well tolerated.
+Studies show that giving the antiretroviral medication Truvada (tenofovir plus emtricitabine) to an HIV-uninfected partner prior to exposure reduces the risk of transmission through unprotected intercourse with an HIV-positive partner by over 90%.
+Truvada is safe to use in the first trimester of pregnancy and just one pill a day will be taken for 14 days starting 3 days prior to the embryo transfer.
+It can be taken with or without food anytime during the day, does not have drug-to-drug interactions, and is very well tolerated.